pandas-dev/pandas/doc/source/basics.rst

     will be chosen to accommodate all of the data involved.
 For example, if strings are involved, the result will be of object dtype.
 If there are only floats and integers, the resulting array will be of float dtype.

+In the past, pandas recommended :attr:`Series.values` or :attr:`DataFrame.values` for extracting the data from a Series or DataFrame.
+You'll still find references to these in old code bases and online.
+Going forward, we recommend avoiding ``.values`` and using ``.array`` or ``.to_numpy()``. ``.values`` has the following
+drawbacks:

+1. When your Series contains an :ref:`extension type <extending.extension-type>`, it's unclear whether :attr:`Series.values` returns a NumPy array or the extension array.
+   :attr:`Series.array` will always return the actual array backing the Series, while :meth:`Series.to_numpy` will always return a NumPy array.
+2. When your DataFrame contains a mixture of data types, :attr:`DataFrame.values` may involve copying data and coercing values to a common dtype, a relatively expensive operation. :meth:`DataFrame.to_numpy`, being a method, makes it clearer that the returned NumPy array may not be a view on the same data in the DataFrame.

 .. _basics.accelerate: